 homeland security grant program (HSGP) funded training

 Click here for detailed information on using HSGP funds to support training activities (SHGP, CCP, UASI, MMRS).
-If the program you're interested in is NOT listed in one of the Approved Training Catalogs below, it may be eligible for funding if it meets with certain conditions outlined in the
+If the program you are interested in is NOT listed in one of the Approved Training Catalogs below, it may be eligible for funding if it meets with certain conditions outlined in the Homeland Security Grant Guidance.

 There are hundreds of Homeland Security programs available for delivery in your jurisdiction.
 Some are federally funded, others can be funded with with Homeland Security Grant Program funds.